ssledz/ssledz.github.io/source/_posts/2018-12-18-monad-transformers-a-quick-recap.markdown

   } yield address.street).value
 ```

+and that's it.

+#### Final word

 At the beginning I said that I have two cases to show, but because the
-post could be to long to go through without a brake I decided to break it
+post could be to long to go through without a brake I decided to split it
 into two pieces.
 The whole code base used in this post can be found in
 the following [link](https://github.com/ssledz/ssledz.github.io-src/tree/master/monad-transformer)